simon387/daocstarter/README.md

 ## more dev details

-+ source code of titlerenamer.exe is inside autoit-compiler.js
++ all the autoit source code is inside autoit-compiler.js